seangone/TwitterMining/README.md

 > **Reactive programming** is a programming paradigm oriented around data flows and the propagation of change.
 This means that it should be possible to **express static or dynamic data flows with ease** in the programming languages used, and that the underlying execution model will **automatically propagate changes through the data flow**.

 - `Flux` and `Mono` are event publishers.
 If events are subscribled, the `Flux` and `Mono` will callback the corresponding methods defined by the publishers.
+    - `Flux` may not work with `@Cacheable` annotation.
+But it seems to be fine when I use both.

 ### Spring